Market Intelligence For SMEs

 -

-Improving Product Development: By understanding customer needs and preferences, SMEs can develop products and services that resonate with their target audience.
-This reduces the risk of product failure and increases customer loyalty.
+Enhancing Product Development: Market intelligence provides insights into customer preferences, enabling SMEs to develop products or services that resonate with their target audience.
+This reduces the risk of launching products that fail to meet market demands.

 -